When asked to name the greatest invention in history, Albert Einstein responded, compound interest.

 To date, the Dynamic Maximizers® have offered total returns ranging most often between 3% and 10% annually.
 We look for an All-Star-like on base percentage, but do not expect many home runs.
 As previously noted, I have yet to log a single Maximizer’s down year this century.
 Given this comfortable long-term record of consistency, you can see that a 4% annual retirement draw should be comfortably enjoyed with a substantial Ben Graham-style margin of safety.

-If you prefer more expedient action, give my family-focused investment counsel firm a call (888-456-5444) to discuss today how we might make your investment life a little bit easier, and more productive for you.
+If you prefer a more personalized approach, give my family-focused investment counsel firm a call (888-456-5444) to discuss today how we might make your investment life a little bit easier, and more productive for you.

 At Richard C. Young & Co., Ltd. we all look forward to sharing our retirement (current or future) strategies with you.